8th Kenzan

 )

-Some viewers might be puzzled to find a “tea bowl” made by an artisan who carried the name or title of 8th generation Kenzan.
-The first generation Kenzan Ogata is...
+Some viewers might be puzzled to find a “tea bowl” made by an artisan who carried the name or title of 8th-generation Kenzan.
+The first-generation Kenzan Ogata is a superstar...

-Some viewers might be puzzled to find a “tea bowl” made by an artisan who carried the name or title of 8th generation Kenzan.
-The first generation Kenzan Ogata is a superstar of potter/ceramicist from Kyoto, born in 1658.
+Some viewers might be puzzled to find a “tea bowl” made by an artisan who carried the name or title of 8th-generation Kenzan.
+The first-generation Kenzan Ogata is a superstar potter/ceramicist from Kyoto, born in 1658.

-Most of the time, the 8th Kenzan made tea bowls and other utensils for tea ceremonies in the well-known style of Ogata Kenzan.
+The 8th Kenzan mostly made tea bowls and other utensils for tea ceremonies in the well-known style of Ogata Kenzan.

 This one is different, and it has a design of willow trees in a free and fluid line.
-The bowl is perfect for enjoying a bowl of tea in a casual setting.
-To enjoy a bowl of Matcha, you do not need Tea Room and all the gears.
+The bowl is perfect for enjoying tea casually, but its uses don't stop there.
+To enjoy a bowl of tea, you do not need a Tea Room and all the gear.
 You only need one round wooden tray and 3 or 4 utensils.
-You could also use it in many other ways.
+You could also use it in many other ways, opening up a world of possibilities.
 I would enjoy cold Hōji-cha (roasted green tea) in summer afternoon in a shade..

-Most of the time, the 8th Kenzan made tea bowls and other utensils for tea ceremonies in the well-known style of Ogata Kenzan.
+The 8th Kenzan mostly made tea bowls and other utensils for tea ceremonies in the well-known style of Ogata Kenzan.

 This one is different, and it has a design of willow trees in a free and fluid line.
-The bowl is perfect for enjoying a bowl of tea in a casual setting.
-To enjoy a bowl of Matcha, you do not need Tea Room and all the gears.
+The bowl is perfect for enjoying tea casually, but its uses don't stop there.
+To enjoy a bowl of tea, you do not need a Tea Room and all the gear.
 You only need one round wooden tray and 3 or 4 utensils.
-You could also use it in many other ways.
+You could also use it in many other ways, opening up a world of possibilities.
 I would enjoy cold Hōji-cha (roasted green tea) in summer afternoon in a shade..